jellyfin/jellyfin-mpv-shim/README.md

  - `stop_cmd` - After stopping the player.
  - `idle_cmd` - After no activity for `idle_cmd_delay` seconds.

+### Subtitle Visual Settings

+All of these settings apply to direct play and are adjustable through the controlling app.
+Note that some may not work depending on the subtitle codec.
+Subtitle position and color are not available for transcodes.

+ - `subtitle_size` - The size of the subtitles, in percent.
+Default: `100`
+ - `subtitle_color` - The color of the subtitles, in hex.
+Default: `#FFFFFFFF`
+ - `subtitle_position` - The position (top, bottom, middle).
+Default: `bottom`

 ### Other Configuration Options

  - `player_name` - The name of the player that appears in the cast menu.
 Initially set from your hostname.